Software Testing Strategies and Approaches

 - It is often run on individual components and interfaces to identify localized errors in data flows.

-A good example would be using reusable, automated test harnesses for the tested system.
-With this harness in place, coders can create structural test cases for components right after they have written the code for each component.
+A good example would be reusable, automated test harnesses for the tested system.
+With this harness, coders can create structural test cases for components after writing each element’s code.
 Then, they register the tests into the source code repository and the main component during integration.

 A well-crafted test harness will run the tests every time new code is added, thus serving as a regression test suite.